Taiwan Hikes

 From a geologic perspective, Mt.
 Keelung Main Peak and East Peak belong to the Chilung Volcano Group (aka Jilong or Keelung Volcano Group), formed about one million years ago.

 It's inactive now, so there's no need to worry about the eruption.
 What made the Chilung (Keelung) Volcano Group different from other groups in Taiwan was the majority of the Chilung (Keelung) Volcano Group consisted of Dacite.
-Long story short, Dacite was why Jiufen and Jinguashih were full of gold and copper ores in the old days.
+In short, Dacite was why Jiufen and Jinguashih were full of gold and copper ores in the old days.
 I'm not a geologist.
 Please let me know if I need to correct anything here.

 From the historical perspective, Jiufen and Jinguashih experienced mining booms because of the gold and copper ores.
-As a result, they established their unique culture, which makes the whole so memorable and nostalgic, and has become a top-rated tourist attraction locally and internationally.
+As a result, they established their unique culture, which makes the whole so memorable and nostalgic and has become a top-rated tourist attraction locally and internationally.

 As to Mt.
 Keelung Main Peak and East Peak, this trail is listed No. 1 on Gold Ridgelines Hikes, and the trail is right next to Jiufen, which makes this hike more appealing.
 Like Mt.
-Teapot, another very famous hike in Ruifang, you can take the challenging or just the easy part.
+Teapot, another famous hike in Ruifang, you can take the challenging or just the easy part.

-10 Gold Ridgelines 黃金十稜
+10 Gold Ridgelines in Ruifang

 10 Gold Ridgelines, a list of beautiful hiking trails in Ruifang, New Taipei City, was established by a famous hiker and author, Mr. Lin Tsung-sheng 林宗聖.